 Exactly how hot your grill should be, depends on how hot your grill can get.
 I grill on high with a gas grill.
 Your grill might be hotter and you’ll need to bring it down to medium high or medium.
 The idea is to have a good, browned crust with dark grill lines by the time the pork is cooked through.

-Make the black olive and basil sauce
+4. Make the sauce

 While your pork is brining, put together the sauce.
 Chop, slice, mince, measure until you have everything prepped and in your mixing bowl.
 Stir it up and it’s ready for the pork.

 Tip: Not a fan of olives?
 The tomato salad I serve with my grilled breaded chicken breast pairs wonderfully with the pork as well!

 If you try my recipe for Grilled Breaded Pork Chops, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1 1/2 cups panko bread crumbs

 - 1/2 cup grated parmesan cheese

 Black Olive and Basil Sauce